ansible-collections/community.sops/docs/docsite/rst/guide.rst

 You can find binaries and packages `on the project's release page <https://github.com/mozilla/sops/releases>`_.
 Depending on your operating system, you might also be able to install it with your system's package manager.

-This collection provides a `role community.sops.install <ansible_collections.community.sops.install_role>`_ which allows to install sops on the controller or a remote.
+This collection provides a `role community.sops.install <ansible_collections.community.sops.install_role>`_ which allows to install sops and `GNU Privacy Guard (GPG) <https://en.wikipedia.org/wiki/GNU_Privacy_Guard>`__ on the controller or a remote.
 The role allows to install from the system's package manager or from GitHub, and allows to install on the remote hosts or the Ansible controller.

 .. code-block:: yaml